UdelaRInterior/ansible-saslauthd/README.md

 - Idempotent.
 - Able to manage all authentification mechanisms and their options.
-- Configure `/etc/saslauthd.conf` and `/etc/ldap/ldap.conf` files for LDAP authentification mechanism.
+- Configure `saslauthd` and `/etc/ldap/ldap.conf` files for LDAP authentification mechanism.
 - Debian friendly (Ubuntu soon, anyone for Redhat likes and other platforms?).
 - A developer/maintainer willing to receive feedback and bug reports.